sheldonucr/ucr-eecs168-lab/lab4/README.md

 ## Lab4-Week1: Part 2.
 Synopsys Verilog Compiler Simulator (Verilog Compiler) Tutorial

+#### Attention: This section is currently not available due to the OS issue, we will first skip this section and wait for the support from IT.

 For the Verilog editor, `vi` or `emacs` is recommended, but you are free to use `vim` as well.

 Synopsys Verilog Compiler Simulator is a tool from Synopsys specifically designed to simulate and debug designs.
 This tutorial basically describes how to use VCS, simulate a verilog description of a design and learn to debug the design.
 VCS also uses VirSim, which is a graphical user interface to VCS used for debugging and viewing the waveforms.